WHETHER YOU ARE APPLYING TO THE AGENCY OR TAKING UPDATES OF YOUR CHILD...

 If setting up at home, try to find a plain, light coloured wall and stand your child slightly away from the wall to avoid dark shadows behind them.
 Failing that, hang a sheet up or use a cheap photographers pop up white background screen.

 When we are submitting to castings, we may want to switch up your child's main headshot based on the type of role.
 Make sure you take head-shots with different expressions.
-Don’t forget to also take full body shots and hand shots too.
+We not not want to see 'posed' models, just a natural smile and a more neutral look is perfect.

 Make sure your child's individual personality shines through in their pictures.
 If they are goofy and always smiling – capture that.
 If usually they are more serious – capture that too.
 Their personality is what will help them get relevant roles.
 It is not to be hidden!

-Kids will be Kids!
-So they should!
-And that’s exactly what casting directors are looking for – kids who look like kids.
-It is suggested to avoid makeup if your kid is under 16 – especially if they aren’t usually wearing it in their daily life.
+Kids will be Kids and that’s exactly what casting directors are looking for – Please avoid makeup if your child is under 16 – especially if they aren’t usually wearing it in their daily life.
+It is a bonus if your child looks young for their age, so please capture them looking fresh and as natural as possible.

 The importance of focus on their eyes is huge.
 Your kids eyes are full of expression – capture that.
 Showcase their spark.
 Make sure their eyes in the photos are sharp and in focus.
 Keep your camera at eye level when taking your pictures and ensure they are looking right down the lens.